MitchellX/deepfake-models/README.md

      *Lingzhi Li, Jianmin Bao, Hao Yang, Dong Chen, Fang Wen.*

-     Faceshifter is able to generate high fidelity identity preserving face swap results and, in comparison to previous methods, deal with facial occlusions using a second synthesis stage consisting of a Heuristic Error Acknowledging Refinement Network (HEAR-Net).
+     Faceshifter is a novel two-stage framework for high fidelity and occlusion aware face-swapping.
+It's able to generate high fidelity identity preserving face swap results and, in comparison to previous methods, deal with facial occlusions using a second synthesis stage consisting of a Heuristic Error Acknowledging Refinement Network (HEAR-Net).
+     - in the first stage, generate the swapped face in high-fidelity by exploiting and integrating the target attributes thoroughly and adaptively.
+     - in the second stage, propose a novel Heuristic Error Acknowledging Refinement Network (HEAR-Net) to address the challenging facial occlusions.

 ### [Nirkin et al.](#Nirkin)